-With their handcrafted jewellery and decadent culinary treats, markets are perfect for lovebirds.
+With their handcrafted jewelry and decadent culinary treats, markets are perfect for lovebirds.
 Riga is home to some of the best - these are our top picks.

 Home to one of the world's largest collections of Art Nouveau buildings, the Latvian capital of Riga is one of those rare historic cities where it's still possible to visit magnificent sites without weaving through huge crowds of tourists.
 Some of the main attractions are the romantic year-round markets, scattered throughout the UNESCO-protected Old Town and beyond.